 Making use of your prior experience through APEL

-Accreditation of Prior Experiential Learning (APEL) is awarded for the learning that results from the knowledge and skills you have gained, not simply for the experience itself.
+Accreditation of Prior Experiential Learning (APEL) is awarded for the learning that results from an experience, not simply for the experience itself.
 As such, you will have to prove what you have learnt, not just provide a list of your experiences.
 You will also need to show that what you have learnt is relevant and at the correct level for the course for which you are applying or for which you want exemptions.

 You can demonstrate learning for APEL from all sorts of life and work experiences including: